TravelJoy logo

 This chart details the categories of Personal Data that we collect and have collected over the past 12 months:

-Category of Personal Data (and Examples) Business or Commercial Purpose(s) for Collection Categories of Third Parties With Whom We Disclose this Personal Data
+Category of Personal Data (and Examples) Business or Commercial Purpose(s) for Collection Categories of Third Parties to Whom We Disclose Personal Data

-Profile or Contact Data such as first and last name, email, phone number, and unique identifiers.
+Profile or Contact Data such as first and last name, job title, email, phone number, and unique identifiers.

 • Providing, Customizing and Improving the Services